 Why Use a Robo-Advisor to invest?

-Smart Auto-Trading is an advanced robo-advisor designed to provides investors with a trading partner to automate systematic investing.
-Its robo is designed to screens, monitors and auto-trades elite stocks like AUTOZONE, INC. (AZO) using artificial intelligence, social media and market data to augments your potential as an investor.
+Smart Auto-Trading is an advanced Robo-Advisor designed to provides investors with a trading partner to automate systematic investing.
+Its robo is designed to screen, monitor and auto-trade elite stocks like AUTOZONE, INC. (AZO) using Artificial Intelligence, social media and market data to augments your potential as an investor.

 'Trading on the news' is a technique used by traders to justify buying or selling securities.
 News reports often spur short-term moves in the market, creating trading opportunities.

 Announcements about earnings, product launches, changes in management, all are events that can cause a company's stock price to move up or down.

 Today, news travels through digital means.
 It reaches social networks at breakneck speed.
 News can spread virally from the originator to millions of people in a matter of minutes.
 If the news has material value, it is re-tweeted immediately.

 Artificial Intelligence Investing at its best

 Smart Auto-Trading sift through 1000s of news elements and market signals to figure out where the action is.
 Its screening technology allows the trading robo to execute trades based on real intelligence.

 With this technology, gone are the days of staring at a Bloomberg terminal for the purpose of identifying trading opportunities.
 Computers essentially have mastered how to 'trade on the news'.
 This technology is virtually eliminating the need to pay someone to watch over your portfolio.

 As of 2009, Wikipedia states that computers who are using events to trigger trades, accounted for 60% of all US stock market trading volume.'
 In 2018, this phenomenon has ballooned to 85% of all equity trades.